 (Source)

-No kingdom has ever had as many civil wars as the kingdom of Christ.
+I can consequently assure you that no kingdom has ever existed with as many civil wars as occur in the kingdom of Christ.

-- "There never was a kingdom where there has been so many civil wars as in that of Christ." [tr.
-Flloyd (1773)]
+[tr.
+Ozell (1736), Letter 27]I can also affirm to thee that there never was a kingdom where there has been so many civil wars as in that of Christ.

-- "There never has been a kingdom in which there have been so many civil wars as in that of Christ." [tr.
-Betts (1897)]
+[tr.
+Davidson (1891)]Consequently, I am able to assure you that there never has been a kingdom in which there have been so many civil wars as in that of Christ.

-- "There has never been a realm so prone to civil wars as that of Christ." [tr.
-Healy (1964)]
+[tr.
+Betts (1897)]I can also assure you that there has never been a realm so prone to civil wars as that of Christ.

 I had been religiously educated as a Presbyterian; and tho’ some of the Dogmas of that Persuasion, such as the Eternal Decrees of God, Election, Reprobation, &c. appear’d to me unintelligible, others doubtful, & I early absented myself from the Public Assemblies of the Sect, Sunday being my Studying-Day, I never was without some religious Principles; I never doubted, for instance, the Existence of the Deity, that he made the World, & govern’d it by his Providence; that the most acceptable Service of God was the doing Good to Man; that our Souls are immortal; and that all Crime will be punished & Virtue rewarded either here or hereafter; these I esteem’d the Essentials of every Religion, and being to be found in all the Religions we had in our Country I respected them all, tho’ with different degrees of Respect as I found them more or less mix’d with other Articles which without any Tendency to inspire, promote or confirm Morality, serv’d principally to divide us & make us unfriendly to one another.